Holography of New Conformal Higher Spin Gravities in 3d: Near-horizon boundary conditions

-The boundary charges and asymptotic symmetries for the near-horizon boundary conditions of $sl(n,\mathbb{R}) \oplus sl(n,\mathbb{R})$ are discussed in \cite{Grumiller:2016kcp}.
-For the theories in (\ref{hsalg}) the asymptotic symmetries and boundary charges are analogous, only taking one chiral half of those in \cite{Grumiller:2016kcp}, and selecting $n$ as described above.
-The equations of motion for the fields using the near horizon boundary conditions (\ref{eq41}) read
+For the theories in (\ref{hsalg}) the asymptotic symmetries and boundary charges are similar to the boundary charges and asymptotic symmetries for the near-horizon boundary conditions of $sl(N,\mathbb{R}) \oplus sl(N,\mathbb{R})$.
+The difference is that here we can take only one chiral half of $sl(N,\mathbb{R}) \oplus sl(N,\mathbb{R})$, and we have to select $N$ as described above in (\ref{selectn}).
+The equations of motion for the fields using the near-horizon boundary conditions (\ref{eq41}) read

 The form (\ref{eq41}) is maintained by the asymptotic symmetries defined by parameters valued in a Lie algebra.
 The gauge parameters take the form